Djokovic, Federer in Wimbledon landmarks as title showdown nears - RFI

 The two are close friends while their respective girlfriends are cousins.

-Auger-Aliassime is dating Nina Ghaibi while Berrettini is romantically involved with Australian player Ajla Tomljanovic who reached the women's quarter-finals.
+Auger-Aliassime is dating Nina Ghaibi while Berrettini is romantically involved with Australian player Ajla Tomljanovic who lost in the women's quarter-finals on Tuesday.

 Berrettini defeated his friend in the final of the Stuttgart grass court final in 2019.